 There are a number of standards and protocols for conducting sustainability reporting.
-The main internationally recognised standards on reporting climate change related impacts include the Greenhouse Gas (GHG) protocol, the Global Reporting Initiative (GRI) and Carbon Disclosure Project (CDP).
-The GHG Protocol is a globally recognized organization that develops frameworks for measurement and management of GHG in the public and private sectors.
-Standards developed by Greenhouse Gas Protocol serve as a common ground for many reporting systems and certification programs.
+The main internationally recognised standards for reporting climate change-related impacts include the Greenhouse Gas (GHG) Protocol, the Global Reporting Initiative (GRI), and Carbon Disclosure Project (CDP).
+The GHG Protocol is a globally recognised organisation that develops frameworks for measurement and management of GHG in the public and private sectors.
+Standards developed by the Greenhouse Gas Protocol serve as a common ground for many reporting systems and certification programs.

-The GHG protocol provides standards at various organisational levels, of which the most common used include:
+The GHG protocol provides standards at various organisational levels, of which the most commonly used include:

 - Product Standard: The Product Standard can be used to understand the full life cycle emissions of a product and focus efforts on the greatest GHG reduction opportunities.
 This is the first step towards more sustainable products.

 - Corporate value chain (scope 3) standard: The Corporate Value Chain (Scope 3) Standard allows companies to assess their entire value chain emissions impact and identify where to focus reduction activities.

 - Project Protocol: The GHG Protocol for Project Accounting is the most comprehensive, policy-neutral accounting tool for quantifying the greenhouse gas benefits of climate change mitigation projects.

 Emissions are generated from all kinds of activities: from energy use and land clearing, to waste management and services purchased.
 GHG emissions are usually divided into three categories: